Published: December 13, 2012

 File Size: 0.07MB

-A recent court settlement between retailers and the payments industry allows retailers to pass their credit card acceptance costs onto consumers in the form of a new fee.
+A 2012 court settlement between retailers and the payments industry allows retailers to pass their credit card acceptance costs onto consumers in the form of a new fee.
 Not all merchants will charge this fee—it’s up to individual business owners.
 The settlement terms took effect on Jan.
 27, 2013.

 Make sure you know your rights – and the merchant’s responsibilities – before paying a fee to use your credit card!

-In July 2012, a settlement was reached between retailers, nine major banks and Visa and MasterCard in a legal case over electronic payment costs.
+In 2012, a settlement was reached between retailers, nine major banks and Visa and MasterCard in a legal case over electronic payment costs.

 As part of the settlement, retailers now have the option to charge a checkout fee when you use your credit card.